-8 Ways To Wear Your Resistance Against The Patriarchy While Also Giving Back
+8 Ways To Shop Your Way To Ending The Patriarchy

 In my opinion, the best way to resist the patriarchy is to get right to the point.